Blair1233/Class24/1-Lesson-Plans/03-Terminal-and-Bash/2/StudentGuide.md

     - `find -type d -iname apache`

+    - Note the syntax:

        - `find`: The command used to search for the specified file or directory.

        - `-type`: The option used to distinguish if we are looking for a file or directory.

        - `d`: The parameter for the `-type` option, indicating that we are searching for a directory.

        - `-iname`: The option indicating that we are searching for a specific case-insensitive value.

        - `apache`: The parameter indicating the value (file name) we are searching for.

  3. Run the command and note that the results show the directory containing the name `apache`:

      - `./apache`

 4. Next, we will find the log files that have the date `1013` in their name.
 Run the following command:

      - `find -type f -iname '*1013*'`

+    - Note the syntax:

         - `find`: The command used to search for the specified file or directory.

         - `-type`: The option used to distinguish if we are looking for a file or directory.

         - `f`: The parameter for the  `-type` option, indicating that we are searching for file.

         - `-iname`: The option indicating that we are searching for a specific case-insensitive value.

         - `*1013*`: The parameter indicating the value that we are searching for.

           - The wildcards on either end indicate that the value `1013` can be located anywhere in the file name.

 5. Run the command and note that the results show the path to the  two files that contain `1013` in their file name: